What do Curtis’ clients’ have to say?

 “I am immensely grateful to Curtis Ward at Clairs Keeley for his very careful, professional guidance and support during a very difficult time.
 Thank you very much for the thoroughness in everything that was done and thank you very much for your kindness as well.”

-Curtis is also experienced in courtroom advocacy.
-Curtis was a Duty Lawyer at the Family Court of Western Australia for several years.
-He has also appeared as counsel at interim hearings and trials in front of both Magistrates and Judges in the Family, Magistrates and District Courts of Western Australia.
+Curtis is experienced in courtroom advocacy.
+He was a Duty Lawyer at the Family Court of Western Australia for several years and has appeared as counsel at interim hearings and trials before Magistrates and Judges in the Family, Magistrates’ and District Courts of Western Australia.

-Curtis has chosen to focus his career in the family law jurisdiction as he feels that this is where his skill set is best placed.
-Curtis takes a practical and problem solving approach to all disputes, looking for a solution that best suits all people involved and, most importantly, considers the impact of the dispute on any children of the relationship.
-As a result of this approach, Curtis is best known for resolving disputes through settlement agreements.
+Curtis takes a practical approach to all disputes, focusing on problem-solving and looking for solutions that best suit all people involved including, importantly, considering the impact of the dispute on any children of the relationship.
+As a result, Curtis is best known for resolving disputes through settlement agreements.

 Curtis focuses his practice on obtaining the best possible outcome for families.
-He has obtained National Accreditation as a mediator, is trained in Collaborate Practice and has acted as an Independent Children’s Lawyer to allow him to pursue this aim further.
+To achieve this aim, he has obtained National Accreditation as a mediator, is trained in Collaborative Practice, and is a qualified Independent Children’s Lawyer.

 AREAS OF PRACTICE: